cloudmesh/cloudmesh.github.io/content/en/docs/contrib/_index.md

 linkTitle: "Contributors"
 weight: 3
 description: >
-  We provide a list of content contributors.
-IF you contributed and do not see your name here, please let us know so we can add you.
+  A list of content contributors.
+If you contributed and do not see your name here, please let us know so we can add you.
 ---

 {{% pageinfo %}}